TGOSS1984/mountain-project-submission/readme.md

 - **Homepage**: Introduction to Tom Goss' UK Winter Mountain Guided Tours with a call to action to book a tour.
 - **About Section**: Details about the services and expertise Tom brings to his winter mountain hiking tours.
-- **Regions Section**: Highlighting various tour regions such as the Lake District, Scotland, Wales, and the Peak District.
+- **Regions Section**: Highlighting various tour regions such as the Lake District, Scotland, Wales, and the Peak District with gallery pages.
 - **Booking Section**: A direct link to book a tour and join an adventure.
 - **Contact Section**: Contact form for any inquiries or questions.
 - **Social Media Links**: Links to Facebook, Instagram, and Twitter.